Embroidermodder/website/emrm/index.rst

 Kinds of contribution:

 \begin{itemize}
-\item Documentation - for changes to README files, manuals or help files.
+#.
+Documentation - for changes to README files, manuals or help files.
-\item Artwork - for artwork other than designs.
+#.
+Artwork - for artwork other than designs.
-\item Bug Fixes - for small patches of a few lines.
+#.
+Bug Fixes - for small patches of a few lines.
-\item Translation - for large patches to the translation files.
+#.
+Translation - for large patches to the translation files.
-\item Designs - for an embroidery design sample or parametrized design as a toml file.
+#.
+Designs - for an embroidery design sample or parametrized design as a toml file.
-\item Bindings - for programming language bindings for libembroidery.
+#.
+Bindings - for programming language bindings for libembroidery.
-\item Commands - for Embroidermodder 2's in-built terminal.
+#.
+Commands - for Embroidermodder 2's in-built terminal.
 \end{itemize}

 finally there's \textbf{Core Developer} which is reserved for long term